CyrusKashef/BK_Randomizer/README.txt

 ### 06 One Health Mode
 I skipped 5 because this is extremely hard.
 Can you collect everything in the game with just one health and a bunch of other settings?
 Kudos if you do.

-### Nothing/Everything
+### Nothing
-Just made to have a clean slate or check everything for developer purposes.
+Just made to have a clean slate.
 Don't overthink this.
-REALLY don't recommend "Everything".

 # Common Problems